Funding and awards

 EXTERNAL SCHOLARSHIPS

-Students are encouraged to apply for external scholarships, including the Ontario Graduate Scholarship (OGS) or a Social Sciences and Humanities Research Council (SSHRC) Scholarship, the most common ones for our students.
+Students are encouraged to apply for external awards, including the Ontario Graduate Scholarship (OGS) or a Social Sciences and Humanities Research Council (SSHRC) Scholarship, the most common ones for our students.
 Students who successfully obtain external scholarships receive the President's Graduate Scholarship along with matching support from the Department (usually in the form of a one-term teaching or research assistantship) to meet the minimum annual funding commitments.
 If students have external scholarships, they are not guaranteed additional teaching assistantship support beyond the one term of matching funding in order to provide funding for other graduate students.
 However there are often extra teaching assistant positions available to apply for each term.

 TEACHING ASSISTANTSHIPS